Extracting the signed backbone of intrinsically dense weighted networks: Methods

 \textbf{Vigor filter.} The significance filter might retain statistically significant but otherwise very weak links.
 Yet, an edge can be evaluated also based on whether it is sufficiently strong in terms of intensity.
 This is useful for multiple reasons: (i) the employed \textit{significance filter} might be too permissive in certain circumstances, (ii) the signed network backbone is needed to reflect only binary links where opinions are rather strong, or (iii) higher sparsity is desired.
 We define vigor of an edge from $i$ to $j$ as $\beta_{ij}$ (pronounced as \textit{víta} in Modern Greek) in Eq. \ref{eq:vigor}.
-It takes values in the range $[-1, 1]$, its magnitude indicates the intensity of the link and $\beta_{ij} = 0$ when $W_{ij} = N_{ij}$. \textit{Vigor filter} retains only those links satisfying the condition $\beta^- \leq \beta_{ij} \leq \beta^+$ where $\beta^+$ and $\beta^-$ respectively take non-positive and non-negative values and are user-defined hyperparameters specifying the desired vigor thresholds for positive and negative signed edges.
+Vigor values may be considered as edge weights normalized based on their expected values under our null model.
+It takes values in the range $[-1, 1]$, its magnitude indicates the intensity of the link and $\beta_{ij} = 0$ when $W_{ij} = N_{ij}$. \textit{Vigor filter} eliminates those links satisfying the condition $\beta^- < \beta_{ij} < \beta^+$ where $\beta^+$ and $\beta^-$ respectively take non-positive and non-negative values and are user-defined hyperparameters specifying the desired vigor thresholds for positive and negative signed edges.

 \textbf{Signed backbone extraction.} The signed backbone of a network can be extracted using a combination of \textit{significance filter} and \textit{vigor filter}.
-We suggest always employing the former since $\beta$ values might be unreliable in the small-magnitude weight regime characterized by small $N_{ij}$, relatively large $\sigma_{ij}$, and small $W_{ij}$. \textit{Significance filter} would function to eliminate such links, therefore, the retained links would have reliable vigor.
+The former serves as the primary filter and should always be employed since $\beta$ values do not reflect the statistical significance and might be unreliable in the small-magnitude weight regime characterized by small $N_{ij}$, relatively large $\sigma_{ij}$, and small $W_{ij}$. \textit{Significance filter} would function to eliminate such links, therefore, the retained links would have reliable vigor.
 Vigor values of the remaining edges can be utilized as the signed edge weights in the extracted backbone.
 In the case of weighted backbone, the use of \textit{vigor filter} is rather optional since the vigor information is directly carried onto the network.
-Alternatively, the weights can be ignored to produce a network with binary opinions.
-In this case, we recommend utilizing the \textit{vigor filter} to retain only the edges that exhibit appropriate levels of intensity.
-Overall, for setting appropriate values to the hyperparameters, one should consider (i) the physical meaning of hyperparameters in the context of the specific problem, (ii) the desired level of sparsity for the extracted backbone.